kitttn/temptest/Flashing-images.md

 This is OK, but it’s a good idea to check that you’re indeed programming the image that you had intended, rather than some previous version.

+####Load firmware image to internal flash on SVC

+The JTAG debugger can reflash the code in the STM32 internal flash.
+For this to work it is needed to specify the chipset target to the gdbserver.

+1. Open a separate terminal window and start the JLink gdbserver JLinkGDBServer -device STM32F417IG
+2. Open another terminal window and start GDB, pointing it at the “nuttx” ELF image you want to upload: arm-none-eabi-gdb nuttx
+3. Connect to your gdbserver (this and the steps that follow are commands issued to GDB) target remote localhost:2331
+4. Reset your target
+                monitor reset
+5. Load the ELF image into flash memory load
+Note: if only the SVC binary image is provided, use this instead of the ‘load’ command: restore nuttx.bin binary 0x08000000